Chorus-bdd/Chorus-bdd.github.io/pages/BuiltInHandlers/Remoting/RemotingHandlerQuickStart.md

 ##### 1. Create and export a Handler class to define steps which run within the UI component

-First create a handler class with a 'click the buy button' step
+First create a handler class with a 'click the buy button' step.
+This handler will be added to the source code for the UI component.

 The BuyButtonHandler class may look like this: